darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Processing modules have the same elements and defaults as utility modules with the following additional elements:

 _enable_
-: Acts as a _toggle_ allowing the module to be switched on and off.
+: Acts as a _toggle_ that switches the module on and off.

 _focus_
-: Acts as a _toggle_ allowing the module to be focused or defocused.
+: Acts as a _toggle_ that focuses or defocuses the module.
 This is useful for modules such as [_crop_](../module-reference/processing-modules/crop.md) or [_tone equalizer_](../module-reference/processing-modules/tone-equalizer.md), whose on-screen controls are only activated when those modules have focus.
 For _crop_, changes are saved only when the module loses focus.

 _instance_
-: Allows you to perform actions from the [multiple-instance](../darkroom/processing-modules/multiple-instances.md) menu (e.g. move up/down, create new instance).
-The default action when assigning a simple shortcut to the _instance_ element is to display a list of the available options for selection; An extended shortcut will move the _preferred module instance_ (see below) up and down the pixelpipe.
+: Allows you to select actions from the [multiple-instance](../darkroom/processing-modules/multiple-instances.md) menu (e.g. move up/down, create new instance).
+The default action, when assigning a simple shortcut to the _instance_ element, is to display a list of the available options for selection; An extended shortcut will move the _preferred module instance_ (see below) up and down the pixelpipe.

 If an action affects a processing module that can have multiple instances, you can choose which instance to adjust with a given shortcut.
 By default, all actions will affect the "preferred" instance, as defined using the settings in [preferences > miscellaneous > keyboard shortcuts with multiple instances](./miscellaneous.md#keyboard-shortcuts-with-multiple-instances).